NG-ZORRO/ng-zorro-antd/components/button/doc/index.en-US.md

 A button means an operation (or a series of operations).
 Clicking a button will trigger corresponding business logic.

-## Import this Component Individually

-You can get more detail [here](/docs/getting-started/en#import-a-component-individually).

 ```ts
 import { NzButtonModule } from 'ng-zorro-antd/button';
 ```